digitalocean/Kubernetes-Starter-Kit-Developers/5-setup-loki-stack/README.md

 * `retention_delete_delay` - the delay after which the compactor will delete marked chunks.
 A `2h` value is recommended to start with, as per official documentation.
 * `retention_delete_worker_count` - specifies the maximum quantity of goroutine workers instantiated to delete chunks.
 A value of `150` is recommended to start with, as per official documentation.

+**Note:**

+Retention is only available if the [index period](res/manifests/loki-values.yaml#L34) from `schema_config` is set to `24h`.

-The [loki-values.yaml](res/manifests/loki-values.yaml) sample file provided with this tutorial contains retention settings for both `Compactor` and `Table Manager`.
-Edit the `5-setup-loki-stack/res/manifests/loki-values.yaml` file by uncommenting the required section for the [Compactor](res/manifests/loki-values.yaml#L7) retention settings.
+The [loki-values.yaml](res/manifests/loki-values.yaml) sample file provided with this tutorial contains sample retention settings for `Compactor`.
+Edit the `5-setup-loki-stack/res/manifests/loki-values.yaml` file by uncommenting the required section for the [Compactor](res/manifests/loki-values.yaml#L7).
+Then, apply the changes with:

-**Important note:**

-Before upgrading, please check if the deployed `Loki` stack version is `>=2.3.0`.
-The features that you will configure next, work only if at least version `2.3.0` is used.
-The `2.4.1` version of the stack deployed in this tutorial, may use an older version for Loki, like `2.2.0`.
-Please follow the next steps in order to check if it's true or not.

-Steps to follow to update `Loki` to version `2.3.0` in order to benefit from new `Compactor` retention functionality:

-1. Check the image version used by the Loki `StatefulSet`:

-    ```shell
-    kubectl describe sts loki -n monitoring
-    ```
-2. In the `Containers` section check the `Image` key.
-If it says `grafana/loki:2.2.0`, then please proceed with the next steps.
-3. Update Loki application image to version `2.3.0`:

-    ```shell
-    kubectl set image statefulset/loki loki="grafana/loki:2.3.0" -n monitoring
-    ```
-4. Check the Loki `StatefulSet` image version used in the `Containers` section as detailed in `Step 1` and `Step 2`.
-It should say: `grafana/loki:2.3.0`.
-5. Verify that the `Rolling Update` for the Loki `StatefulSet` was performed succesfully (it comes with this `Strategy` enabled by default):

-    ```shell
-    kubectl rollout status sts loki -n monitoring
-    ```

-    If the above is stuck then, there's no other way than killing the main `Loki` Pod via: `kubectl delete pod loki-0 -n monitoring`
-6. See if the new `Pod` was `updated`:

-    ```shell
-    kubectl describe pod loki-0 -n monitoring
-    ```

-    The container image field should point to the new version: `2.3.0`.

-If all of the above completed succesfully, apply the new settings with:

 ```
 helm upgrade loki grafana/loki-stack --version 2.4.1 \
   --namespace=monitoring \
   --create-namespace \
   -f 5-setup-loki-stack/res/manifests/loki-values.yaml
 ```

 Inspect the `logs` for the main `Loki` application and check if there are no errors: